 CCMP is based on the CCM of the AES encryption algorithm.
 CCM combines CTR for data confidentiality and CBC-MAC for authentication and integrity.
 CCM protects the integrity of both the MPDU Data field and selected portions of the IEEE 802.11 MPDU header.

 The AES algorithm is defined in FIPS PUB 197-2001.
-All AES processing used within CCMP uses AES with a 128-bit key and a 128-bit block size.
+AES processing used within CCMP uses AES with either a 128-bit key or a 256-bit key.

 CCM is defined in IETF RFC 3610.
 CCM is a generic mode that can be used with any block-oriented encryption algorithm.
-CCM has two parameters (M and L), and CCMP uses the following values for the CCM parameters:
+CCM has two parameters (M and L).
+CCMP with a 128-bit key uses the following values for the CCM parameters:

 M = 8; indicating that the MIC is 8 octets.